 Although the list of applicants has been slimmed down, it may still be too long.
 In most instances, recruiters hope to generate a shortlist with a maximum of ten candidates who qualify for interviews.

 Recruiters can use pre-selection tools based on the job’s requirements.
-For example, they may call for the completion of an aptitude test or ask for a sample of an applicant’s work.
+They may call for the completion of an aptitude test or ask for a sample of an applicant’s work.
 It’s also important to communicate well with applicants.
 For instance, if there are job requirements that some may find more appealing than others, these should be disclosed so candidates can decide whether the job is still the right fit for them.

 4. Selection

-It’s only fair to offer the same experience to all candidates, so preparing for this phase means developing an interview guide.
-This would have a very similar format to a meeting agenda.
 It provides the structure interviews will follow including introductions, interview questions, and how meetings will conclude.
 It is often recommended to adhere to a structured process for all candidates so there is an even playing field throughout the process.

 5. Hiring